Daria Serenko: Activism

 Serenko took part in the 2015–16 anti-militarist travelling art exhibition Ne Mir (No Peace).
 In her collaborative 2016 project Tikhii Picket (Silent Picket), participants created an A3 political poster and recorded reactions.
-Serenko herself permanently travelled with her Silent Picket poster, "three months under the supervsion of a poster", and as a result was "constantly communicating with people, fifteen or twenty hours a day".
+Serenko herself permanently travelled with her Silent Picket poster, "three months under the supervision of a poster", and as a result was "constantly communicating with people, fifteen or twenty hours a day".
 One sign depicted a girl with her head in her arms inundated by sort of the comments received if a woman alleges rape ("She was probably drunk", "What was she wearing?").
 Serenko said: "Men, as always, laughed."
 In 2016, Serenko also curated a Moscow exhibition of Stuckist art.

 In 2020, Serenko was one of the cofounders of Femdacha, a feminist retreat on the outskirts of Moscow.

 On Valentine's Day 2021, Serenko organized a "chain of solidarity" for female victims of political repression.
 After announcing the event on Facebook, she received an estimated 600 death threats.
 That year, she worked for the campaign of human rights activist Alyona Popova, a candidate for the State Duma.
 In November 2021, Serenko published a Facebook post underlining that migrants were only responsible for 3–4% of crimes in Russia.
 Soon afterwards, she discovered that her phone number and a home address had been leaked to far-right activists.
 The founder of the Male State movement urged his followers to "crush" the "scum", and Serenko received thousands more death threats.